Welcome to the official home of the Irish Labour History Society.

 Chronology of Events 1913 Lockout and Strike.

-For more information click here on the link Exhibitions
+For more information and details of lecture titles and speakers click on the link below

-In this the year of the centenary of the 1913 Lockout we are creating a dedicated section comprising of relevant items of interest.
+To celebrate the centenary of the 1913 Lockout, and on into 2014, we have created a dedicated section comprising of relevant items of interest.
 In the first place this will consist of articles published by the Irish Labour History Society since its founding.
 Items from other sources will be added over the coming months so remember to visit our site regularly.